jadedocelot/Bin2rong/python/biology/DNA/DNA.md

 * Adenine(A) pairs with Thymine(T) in the DOUBLE HELIX, and Cytosine(C), which pairs with guanine (G)
 * Ribosomes: Ribosomes are tiny factories inside a cell that makes proteins.
 RNA copies of the genes are delivered to ribomes.
 There, they are decoded to make the correct proteins.

+# Proteins
+- DNA is the instruction manual of the cell, but proteins do all the work!
+- Proteins allow cells to do all the things things they need to do to keep our bodies working.
+They often act as tine but very complicated machines

 # GENES
 - Genes make proteins